-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) measures net income (loss) for the period plus other comprehensive income (loss).
-Other comprehensive income (loss) consists of changes to unrealized gains and losses on FVOCI financial assets, changes to unrealized gains and losses on the effective portion of cash flow hedges and changes to foreign currency translation adjustments of foreign operations during the period.
-Amounts reported as other comprehensive income (loss) are accumulated in a separate component of shareholders' (deficit) equity as Accumulated Other Comprehensive Income.
-To date there has not been any other comprehensive income (loss), and accordingly, net income (loss) equals comprehensive income (loss).
+Comprehensive loss measures net loss for the period plus other comprehensive loss.
+Other comprehensive loss consists of changes to unrealized gains and losses on FVOCI financial assets, changes to unrealized gains and losses on the effective portion of cash flow hedges and changes to foreign currency translation adjustments of foreign operations during the period.
+Amounts reported as other comprehensive loss are accumulated in a separate component of shareholders' equity as accumulated other comprehensive loss.
+To date there has not been any other comprehensive loss, and accordingly, net loss equals comprehensive loss.